wladradchenko/wunjo.wladradchenko.ru/README.md

 - [ ] Add module deepfake emotions
 - [ ] Update guid in application

+:TODO check downloads tts models on windows, maybe is bug because of symbols /

 Update 1.6.0
 - [ ] Add create deepfake video by text prompts
 - [ ] Add AI retouch frames in video by user tool
+- [ ] Add in face animation and mouth approach to workd at the some time with a few heads and difference audio
+- [ ] Indicate user how much space on drive for tmp and result folders

 <!-- VIDEO -->
 ## Video